 Family Shield Ministries began through Kay Meyer’s volunteer and professional work as chairman of Evangelism at Ascension Lutheran Church in St. Louis, Missouri and in the larger Christian community.
 After many years of being active in family-educational ministries, Kay became involved in evangelism at Ascension after witnessing to a Jehovah’s Witness in 1981.
 Following that encounter she became actively engaged in the evangelism calling program, an evangelism trainer, Bible study leader, and chairman of the Board of Evangelism.
 The counter-cult ministry began at Ascension and was officially transferred to Family Shield Ministries when it became a non-profit in 1994.

 The weekly radio program began in January of 1996 on AM 1320 KSIV in St. Louis, Missouri.
-It was expanded in 2005.
+It was expanded nationally in 2005.
 Soon after the expansion began Family Shield established a partnership with Lutheran Hour Ministries (LHM).
 Today LHM’s Response Center takes telephone calls from the radio program and sends complimentary resources and booklets to the callers.
-Family Shield has produced and aired over 900 Christ-centered radio programs that address family life, spiritual growth, apologetics, prayer, mission outreach, life issues, and learning to witness.
+Family Shield has produced and aired over 1200 Christ-centered radio programs that address family life, spiritual growth, apologetics, prayer, mission outreach, life issues, and learning to witness.
+It began its podcast in 2018 which helps us reach younger listeners.
 It also publishes booklets, resources, and books and partners with many ministries.
 Two book include: Witnessing–A Lifestyle and Mission Field on Our Doorstep: Jehovah’s Witnesses.

 In 1994 when the organization was founded, it had a handful of supporters.
-In 2015-2016 Family Shield Ministries has 1,700 donors in 45 states.
+In 2016 Family Shield Ministries had 1,700 donors in 48 states.
 The Board of Directors and stakeholders has designed a Balanced Focus Plan/Strategic Plan for the future.
 We invite you to join hands with us as we build strong, healthy families and transform lives in time for eternity.